bitrise-io/devcenter/_articles/en/builds/caching/caching-ruby-gems.md

 ---
 Ruby gems are not cached by default on the bitrise.io virtual machines.
 Ruby gems are installed into a location depending on the current `rbenv` version.
 The version can be checked by running `rbenv version`.

 You can get the location of this directory with `gem environment gemdir`.
-However, it is not enough to cache this directory as `rbenv` sets up link to ruby version specific gems: the whole ruby version specific directory e.g /Users/vagrant/.rbenv/versions/2.5.3 has to be cached.
+However, it is not enough to cache this directory as `rbenv` sets up link to ruby version specific gems: the whole ruby version specific directory - for example, `/Users/vagrant/.rbenv/versions/2.5.3` - has to be cached.

 It is not recommended to set the value of the `$GEM_HOME` Enviroment Variable, as this can result in installed gems not being found.